dralluy/test-web-application/README.md

 http://localhost:8000/app/page2
 http://localhost:8000/app/page3

-There will be an authetication form if session is needed.
+There will be an authetication form if session is needed, using basic authentication.

 ## Acces to Rest API